January 28, 2026, is the 28th day of the year, with 337 days remaining, and it falls on a Wednesday in the fourth week of the calendar year.

 January 28 National Days

-Below is the complete list of national and international days celebrated on this date!
+Below is the full list of 15 national and international days observed on January 28, each explained briefly.

 🥞 Did you know there are several national days dedicated to pancakes?
-The most notable is National Pancake Day, celebrated on September 26, honoring this beloved breakfast classic! 🥳🍯
+The most important is National Pancake Day, celebrated on September 26.

 National Days in January